-On or after April 1, 2017, if you first enroll in the Program at Retirement in accordance with Section 5.2 Enrolling at Retirement, you and your eligible Dependents will participate in the Plan for up to two calendar months following the last day of the month in which you Retire (i.e., the day you lose coverage under a Dow-sponsored medical plan for Employees), even if you or your Dependent(s) are Eligible for Medicare at that time.
-At the end of the two-month period, you and any enrolled Dependents who are Eligible for Medicare will no longer be eligible for coverage under the Plan and must have enrolled in the HRA Plan and the Exchange, if eligible.
+On or after April 1, 2017, if you first enroll in the Program at Retirement in accordance with Section 5.2 Enrolling at Retirement, you and your eligible Dependents will participate in a Self-Funded HMO Plan for up to two calendar months following the last day of the month in which you Retire (i.e., the day you lose coverage under a Dow-sponsored medical plan for Employees), even if you or your Dependent(s) are eligible for Medicare at that time.
+At the end of the two-month period, you and any enrolled Dependents who are Eligible for Medicare will no longer be eligible for coverage under a Self-Funded HMO Plan and must have enrolled in the HRA Plan and the Exchange, if eligible.
 You and any enrolled Dependents who are not yet Eligible for Medicare will remain eligible for coverage under the Plan.